vpinna80/VTL/README.md

 The R package, ready for installation in R (with install.packages), will be located there.
 Moreover, each bundle created while this profile is active will contain support for the R environment.

-### Web API for VTL Engine

-If you want to build the RESTful web services for VTL along with the engine, activate the `with-rest` maven profile.
-A WAR file ready to be deployed in your application server will be packaged during the `package` maven lifecycle phase in your build.

 ### Command-line interface for VTL Engine